Albert Boime

-Albert Boime (March 17, 1933 – October 18, 2008) was an American art historian and author of more than 20 art history books and numerous academic articles.
-He was a professor of art history at the University of California, Los Angeles, for three decades, until his death.
+Albert Boime (March 17, 1933 – October 18, 2008) was an American art historian and author who was a professor of art history at the University of California, Los Angeles.
+A professor for three decades, he wrote more than 20 art history books.

 Early life

 Albert Isaac Boime was born on March 17, 1933, in St. Louis, Missouri.
 His mother, Dorothy Rubin, was a European Jewish immigrant and his father, Max Boime, was a salesman, and a naval yard worker in Brooklyn during World War II.
 In 1955, Boime joined the United States Army, stationing in West Germany.
 Boime went on to earn a bachelor's degree in art history from the University of California at Los Angeles in 1961 after completing service.
 He followed up in the field with a master's and a doctorate from Columbia University in 1963 and 1968 respectively.
 During his studies, he was greatly influenced by his brother Jerome Boime (1934–1977), then in Chicago.
 Through his brother, he met and married Myra Block, a teacher and socialist activist in 1964.
 He was a professor at the State University of New York at Stony Brook from 1968 until 1972.
 He then taught and chaired the art department at the Binghamton University, remaining there until 1978.
 He joined the faculty of UCLA in 1979.